carlosbravoa/Coral-TPU/README.md

 **This example runs also on a raspberry PI, using an usb camera.**

-For running it, follow the standard installation of the [CORAL EDGE TPU USB](https://coral.withgoogle.com/docs/accelerator/get-started/), plus installing Python-OpenCV (for Raspberry Pi, it may need compiling!)
+For running it, follow the standard installation of the [CORAL EDGE TPU USB](https://coral.withgoogle.com/docs/accelerator/get-started/), plus installing Python-OpenCV (sudo apt install python3-opencv)

 Just be sure to have run and set up the [CORAL EDGE TPU USB](https://coral.withgoogle.com/docs/accelerator/get-started/) setup.py.